hbapte/dentrw-alx/README.md

 - **ConvertKit:** An email marketing platform that enables easy management of email subscriptions, automation, and campaigns.

 - **EmailJS:** A service that allows sending emails directly from the client-side using JavaScript.
 It simplifies the process of sending automated emails and integrates with popular email providers.

+- **Typebot:** Online Chatbot assistant with easy customization

+- **Google Analytic** : Collecting Website visit count and behaviour for planning and analysis